MCUSec/uEmu/README.md

 After finishing (typically a few minutes), you can find log files and knowledge base (KB) file (e.g., `WYCINWYC.elf-round1-state53-tbnum1069_KB.dat`) in `s2e-last` (referring to the `s2e-out-<max>`) folder.
 Detail logs will be printed to `s2e-last/debug.txt` and important log information will be printed to`s2e-last/warnings.txt` .
 More detail about log files please refer to [S2E documents](http://s2e.systems/docs/index.html) .

 **NOTE**:
 1. If you find μEmu cannot be finished KB extraction with a quiet long time (e.g., more than ten minutes), typically the reason is μEmu has been stuck.
-You should manually abort the execution, then check the configuration file, firmware and log files to find the reason and re-configure and re-run the firmware with μEmu.
+You should manually abort the execution, then check the configuration file and log files to find the failure reasons, then re-configure and re-run the firmware with μEmu.
 Thus, we recommend user to enable debug level log information (add `--debug` in above command)  when he first time runs the firmware.

 #### Dynamic Analysis and Fuzzing Phase:

 Next, you can run the firmware with learned KB for dynamic analysis.
 About more detail about KB entries format please refer to [kb.md](docs/kb.md).

-The below command is to configure  μEmu for  running `WYCINWYC.elf` firmware in dynamic phase with `WYCINWYC.elf-round1-state53-tbnum1069_KB` KB file and fuzzing seed file `small_document.xml` .
+The below command is to configure μEmu for running `WYCINWYC.elf` firmware in dynamic phase with `WYCINWYC.elf-round1-state53-tbnum1069_KB` KB file and fuzzing seed file `small_document.xml`.

 ```console
 python3 uEmu-helper.py WYCINWYC.elf WYCNINWYC.cfg -kb WYCINWYC.elf-round1-state53-tbnum1069_KB.dat -s small_document.xml
 ```

 Since μEmu relies on AFL for fuzzing input.
-Thus, you first need to launch AFL fuzzur via `./launch-AFL.sh` in one terminal to input test-cases and then launch μEmu via `./launch-uEmu.sh` in another terminal to consume the test-cases.
+Thus, you **first** need to launch AFL fuzzur via `./launch-AFL.sh` in **one** terminal to input test-cases and then launch μEmu via `./launch-uEmu.sh` in **another** terminal to consume the test-cases.
 The fuzzing results is stored in <proj_dir>/<firmware> folder.
 The log and KB files of addition round KB extraction phase are record in <s2e-last> folder.

 **NOTE**:
 1. Please abort fuzzing from AFL terminal, and then μEmu will automatically terminate.
 1. We recommend enable `auto_mode_switch`  in configuration file during fuzzing to automatically switch two phase , since complex firmware often use new peripherals on demand.
 2. If no seed file given, μEmu will use 4 bytes random number as initial seed to bootstrap fuzzing.
 3. We enable fuzzing test during dynamic analysis phase by default, but user can disable it (`enable_fuzz = false`) in configuration file.
 Then data registers will only used values from KB.
 4. For more advanced configurations during fuzzing phase, please refer to `Fuzzer_Config` section in [instruction](docs/config.md).

 ## Debugging with gdb